Vincenzo Montella: Adana Demirspor

 On 1 September 2021, Montella signed a two-year contract with Adana Demirspor, starting off on a new experience for himself in Turkey.
 In his first season, Adana Demirspor finished ninth in the league.

 In his second season, Adana Demirspor finished the league in fourth place with a record of 20 wins, nine draws and seven losses in 36 matches, which was their best league position in their history that qualified them to first participation ever in European competitions, namely the Conference League.

 On 12 June 2023, Adana Demirspor announced that they had parted ways with Montella by mutual consent at the end of the season.

 Turkey

-On 21 September 2023, Montella was unveiled as the new manager of the Turkey national football team.
+On 21 September 2023, Montella was unveiled as the new manager of the Turkey national football team, a day after Stefan Kuntz was sacked following a 4−2 friendly loss against Japan.

 On 12 October 2023, Montella managed his first official match in a 0–1 away victory to Croatia.
 On 15 October 2023, he qualified the national team for UEFA Euro 2024 after a 4–0 win over Latvia.
 In the opening match of the final tournament, Turkey defeated Georgia 3–1.
 Turkey lost their second match 3–0 to Portugal, but won their final group match against Czech Republic 2–1, advancing to the second round in second place in their group with six points.
 In the round of 16, Turkey defeated Austria 2–1 to advance to the quarter-finals of the tournament.
 Turkey were eliminated from the tournament in the quarter-finals following a 2–1 defeat to Netherlands.
+In Montella’s coaching, Turkey managed to both advance from the group stage and reach the quarterfinals in an international tournament for the first time in 16 years.

+Following this tournament, Montella remained in charge of the Turkish national team as they finished second in League B of the 2024–25 UEFA Nations League, competing alongside Iceland, Montenegro, and Wales.
+A 3–1 defeat to Montenegro in their final match saw them finish behind Wales in the group.
+In the promotion play-offs against Hungary in March 2025, Turkey secured a 6–1 aggregate victory (3–1 and 3–0), earning promotion to League A for the first time and their first win over Hungary in 18 years.